TheCaduceus/Microsoft-E5-Auto-Renewal/README.md

 * `CLIENT_SECRET`|`E5_CLIENT_SECRET`: Secret of your Azure Active Directory app. `str`
   * In your  Azure Active Directory app overview, navigate to Client credentials and create secret.
 * `REFRESH_TOKEN`|`E5_REFRESH_TOKEN`: Refresh token for your admin account. `str`
+> [!NOTE]
+> All refresh tokens issued by the authorization client have a validity period of 90 days from the date of issue.
+Therefore, it is important to renew them before they expire.
   * In CLI, run:

     ```